 Silver Finds A Good Home

 A lifelong horseman, Padilla grew up in Santa Fe riding horses, learning from his late brother, Bob.
 Padilla competed as a calf roper and worked as a professional trainer earlier in life.
-He graduated from New Mexico State University with a degree in animal science, then received his masters degree in Integration of Technology from University of New Mexico.
+He graduated from New Mexico State University with a degree in animal science, then received his master’s degree in Integration of Technology from the University of New Mexico.
 He has been a teacher for 36 years and will retire this June.
-He taught 7th grade science at Pojoaque Valley High School and the Santa Fe Indian School.
-He also works as an auctioneer for the Rocky Mountain Elk Foundation, Safari Club, breast cancer awareness, churches and several charity groups.
+He taught 7th-grade science at Pojoaque Valley High School and the Santa Fe Indian School.
+He also works as an auctioneer for the Rocky Mountain Elk Foundation, Safari Club, breast cancer awareness, churches, and several charity groups.

 “I plan to keep training Peanuts and exposing him to new surroundings.
 I have ridden him in the wilderness already, and he will drag a log.
 I plan to rope on him when he is older and stronger, maybe help at some ranch brandings this summer,” said Padilla.